 - Functional braces have the best results when fitted to girls aged 11-13 and boys aged 12-14.
 In more severe cases these are fitted from 8 years upwards.

 Expanders can be used to widen narrow jaws, allow for the developing adult teeth to erupt and helping to create space so these teeth can be accommodated in the arches.
-Dr Hegarty is very experienced in use of expanders and advise on the suitability and ideal time to carry out this treatment depending on the individual needs of the patient.
+Dr Kekus is experienced in use of expanders and advise on the suitability and ideal time to carry out this treatment depending on the individual needs of the patient.

 Contact the team today and book your orthodontic assessment.